imprashant98/school_project/README.md

 ## Contact

-For any questions or suggestions, please contact us at [pk.dechentsemocs@education.gov.bt](mailto:pk.dechentsemocs@education.gov.bt).
+For any questions or suggestions, please contact us at prashantkarna21@gmail.com and karmadurant35@gmail.com.

 ```